websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/configuration-framework/completely-custom-configuration.md

 # Completely Custom Configuration

-A configuration UI is automatically generated when you [create a configuration interface](./setting-and-accessing-configurations.html#creating-the-configuration-interface).
-But in some cases you may want a completely custom UI for your configuration.
+A configuration UI is generated automatically when you [create a configuration interface](./setting-and-accessing-configurations.html#creating-the-configuration-interface).
+But in some cases you want a completely custom UI for your configuration.
 For example, you plan to handle the configuration programmatically instead of using Liferay's Configuration Admin.
 Or maybe you want the flexibility of creating a completely custom UI.
+Here's how to do it.

 ## See the Example Project